18 Nov Top 10 Most Affordable Traditional Nursing Degree Programs

-The institution offers several undergraduate programs which combine professional education and liberal arts with a humanistic and comprehensive approach to healthcare, to gain a Bachelor of Science degree in Nursing.
-The curriculum also provides a solid foundation for graduate studies at the Masters and Doctoral levels.
+The institution offers several undergraduate programs that combine professional education and liberal arts with a humanistic and comprehensive approach to healthcare to gain a Bachelor of Science degree in Nursing.
+The curriculum provides a solid foundation for graduate studies at the Masters and Doctoral levels.

 The traditional BSN program of Hunter – Bellevue School of Nursing has two parts.
-The first part is meeting and completing the general education and pre-requisite subjects in liberal arts and sciences.
+The first part is meeting and completing the general education and pre-requisite subjects in the liberal arts and sciences.
 This usually takes place in the first year of study.
-The second part is completing the advanced professional nursing courses which start second year onwards.
-Students are expected to complete the first part to proceed to the second part.
+The second part consists of advanced professional nursing courses that start the second year onwards.
+Students are expected to complete the first part to proceed to the second.

 The entire BSN program combines classroom lectures, laboratory training, and clinical rotations.
-The lectures and laboratory training are held within the School of Nursing, while clinical rotations are held in various healthcare facilities in the New York City metropolitan areas.
-Classes can either be during the day, evening or done online.
-Students have to deal with the demands and challenges of the BSN program.
-They have to be physically and psychologically ready for the four-year course that allows them to become a Registered Nurse in New York.
+The lectures and laboratory training take place within the School of Nursing, while clinical rotations are held in various healthcare facilities in the New York City metropolitan areas.
+Classes can either be during the day, evening or online.
+Students have to be able to deal with the demands and challenges of the BSN program.
+They must be physically and psychologically ready for a four-year course that allows them to become Registered Nurses in New York.

-Nevertheless, the university is a tax-supported public institution that keeps the tuition rates and fees affordable.
+The university is a tax-supported public institution that keeps tuition rates and fees affordable.
 Students who want to finish their Bachelor of Science in Nursing through this higher learning institution have to pay about $560 per credit hour.
-This does not include the laboratory fees, textbooks, health and liability insurance, medical equipment, standardized exam fees, uniforms, criminal background checks and other miscellaneous fees charged by the university.
+This does not include laboratory fees, textbooks, health and liability insurance, medical equipment, standardized exam fees, uniforms, criminal background checks and other miscellaneous fees charged by the university.
 Scholarships can be availed to lessen the cost of the program.
-Students under a financial aid program should make sure to maintain good grades throughout the BSN course in order to continuously get support from the school.
+Students under a financial aid program should make sure they maintain good grades throughout the BSN course to continuously obtain support from the school.